5 Common Reasons for Bad CRA Compliance Exam Ratings

 Community Development can be a little confusing, so we've developed a few resources to help explain it more.
 Here is a blog that explains five ways to get Community Development credit.
-Also, you may enjoy this free eBrief, which goes into more detail about what Community Development is, and how to get credit.

 There are other factors that play a large role in your CRA performance, including prior year performance and complaints, but the five listed above among the most common tripwires.

 Exams start with numbers, but don't end there.
 Being prepared to tell your bank's story is critical.
 Ncommunity can help the bank to identify areas where they can improve, and proactively move towards better numbers.
 You'll also be focused on telling the story of the great things you are doing, which starts with knowing where you need to improve.